staudt/assurest/README.md

         .body(contains('clientlist')) \
         .response_time(less_than(300))
 ```

-You can break lines between the chain of methods using implicit line continuation ('\').

 ## How it works
-It wraps the [requests](http://docs.python-requests.org/en/master/) library to make it possible to perform full HTTP requests along with assertions, all in the same line of code.
+It wraps the [requests](http://docs.python-requests.org/en/master/) library to make it possible to perform full HTTP requests along with assertions, everything in the same line of code.

 Assertions are compatible with all Python unit test libraries.
 How cool is that?